Keycloak-IAM-4-Modern-Apps-JP/Keycloak-Identity-and-Access-Management-for-Modern-Applications/ch13/simple-risk-based-authenticator/README.md

 To build this project, execute the following command:

-    ./mvnw clean install
+    ./mvnw clean package

-Then copy the `target/simple-risk-based-authenticator.jar` to the `$KC_HOME/standalone/deployments` directory.
+Then copy the `target/simple-risk-based-authenticator.jar` to the `$KC_HOME/providers` directory.

 ### What is here